A perfect match – football and PWA

 The Norwegian Professional Football League (NPFL) already used the Enonic platform to create a unified, yet flexible brand and user experience across dozens of professional football clubs from Norway’s two elite divisions – Eliteserien and OBOS-ligaen.

 As if having a user-friendly and flexible editorial tool across two scores of websites weren’t enough, the NPFL wanted to improve its digital experiences even further.
 As part of a larger plan to continuously improve their overall user experience, the NPFL opted to expand the interoperability between computers and phones, browsers and apps.
-The NPFL and implementation partner Seeds therefore started looking at the technology known as progressive web apps (PWA).
+The NPFL and implementation partner 99x therefore started looking at the technology known as progressive web apps (PWA).

 A PWA is a lightweight website that can act just like an app on your smartphone, with fast loading, rich features, and a convenient app icon—without actually being a native app.
 Now, what challenges and results did this technology yield for the NPFL?